Guide to Lotteries

 - Geospatial PDF Viewer Avenza Mobile App (for areas with spotty or no cellular coverage)

-If you successfully harvest an animal, you must tag that animal immediately.
+Tagging: You must tag a harvested animal immediately.
 Tag it BEFORE you take photos with it.
 Instructions for properly affixing tags are printed on the back of each tag.
+(How to Tag a Deer - video)